 Selen Güler is the 2025-26 Marilyn J. Gittell Postdoctoral Fellow in Urban Studies at the CUNY Graduate Center.
-She is a political and cultural sociologist studying how how people and institutions navigate questions of authority, responsibility, and redistribution in public life.
+She is a sociologist who studies economic redistribution, social movements, and institutional change, with a focus on urban governance and higher education.

 Selen earned an MA and a PhD in Sociology from the University of Washington in Seattle.
-She also holds a BA in Sociology with a minor in Political Science and International Relations from Bogazici University in Istanbul, Turkey.
+They also hold a BA in Sociology with a minor in Political Science and International Relations from Bogazici University in Istanbul, Turkey.

 Selen can be reached at sguler@gc.cuny.edu.